polydraw/polydraw/README.md

-PolyDraw is an early work in progress high-quality 2D rendering library written in Rust.
+PolyDraw is an early work-in-progress high-quality 2D graphics library written in Rust.

-Initial features:
+Initial features will include:

-* Path, text and shapes drawing and blending
+* Shapes and text drawing and blending
-* Real anti-aliasing, based on computational geometry algorithms
+* Highest quality anti-aliasing
 * Sub-pixel rasterization support
-* CPU and GPU rasterization implementations
+* Multithreaded CPU rasterization
 * Linux, Windows and Mac OS X support

+An OpenCL GPU rasterization implmentation will follow after the initial release.

-The project is still in a proof of concept state with around 10 000 lines of Rust code currently.
+The project is still in a proof-of-concept state with around 10 000 lines of Rust code currently.
+We are planning for an initial release in Q2 of 2016.